ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL1_Eng.md

 *synonym_name*

-If there is a table, view, sequence, stored procedure, stored function or another synonym that has the same name as the synonym to be created, an error will be raised.
+If there is a table, view, sequence, stored procedure, stored function,or another synonym that has the same name as the synonym to be created, an error will be raised.
 Because synonyms occupy the same namespace as these object types, the name for the synonym must be unique within the schema in which it is created.
 Refer to "Rules for Object Names"  for more information onf specifying names.

 *FOR clause*